-• From a second discipline of science: CHEM, GEOL, MATH, MSIT, NUTR, PHYS or PSYC.
+- From a second discipline of science: CHEM, GEOL, MATH, MSIT, NUTR, PHYS or PSYC. - 4.
+Free Electives 24 credits

 5. An average of 60% in courses in Biology specialization in last two years of program.

 7. 3 credits of Organic Chemistry must be included in one of the following categories: Science or free electives.